Answering your Questions about Enucleation

 Why Might this Procedure be Necessary?

 In almost all cases, the eye is removed because it has reached a point where it has no chance of being capable of sight and it is painful.
-Trauma to the eye (such as an infected scratch, puncture, hitting the eye on something sharp), tumors, glaucoma (increased pressure inside the eye), and herpes-related ulcers on the eye (in cats) are all catastrophes.
+Trauma to the eye (such as an infected scratch, puncture, or hitting the eye on something sharp), tumors, glaucoma (increased pressure inside the eye), and herpes-related ulcers on the eye (in cats) are all catastrophes.
 Any of these conditions, or others, creates a painful, blinded eye.
-Brachycephalic breeds, those with flattened faces and prominent eyes, tend to be predisposed to eye injuries and often it is these breeds that end up with one eye enucleated.
+Brachycephalic breeds, those with flattened faces and prominent eyes, tend to be predisposed to eye injuries, and often it is these breeds that end up with one eye enucleated.
 The focus must become the relief of pain when restoring vision becomes hopeless.

 Are there any Alternatives to Enucleation?

 This dog has a black ball prosthesis so as to look more natural after eye removal.
 Photo by Audrey Yu-Speight, DVM MS DACVO/Cornell University

 Most people have a strong preference for their pets to have two eyes and would like to keep both their pet’s eyes if possible.
 Frequently, this is indeed possible with the help of a board-certified ophthalmologist.
 Many eye wounds can be trimmed and closed with proper magnification and tiny sutures.
 Sometimes the inner contents of the eye can be removed and replaced with a prosthesis.
 (This is called evisceration and the prosthesis is called a black ball.)
 This creates a more natural-looking eye but is not appropriate for infected eyes or eyes with tumors.
 There are also advanced procedures that can resolve glaucoma surgically and still spare the eye.